-Anyway, last month, I attended and emceed a wedding for the first time together with my colleague, Jon.
+Anyway, last month, I attended and c0-emceed a wedding for the first time with my colleague, Jon.
 Thanks to Google for giving me tips on what to say and how to naturally do it, as if I have been doing it many times already.
 FYI, Jon & I emceed our Christmas Party, too, last year.
 That somehow helped, as we already knew how and when to take one’s turn.

 While we waited at the Reception, I was really feeling nervous but somehow managed to run the show with confidence, and ended it still with smiles, but with hurting feet because of my 3-inch heels haha!

-I just hope the newly weds did like the way it turned out.
+I just hope the newlyweds did like the way it turned out.
 Oh!
 Here they are, Ais (Groom) & Nami (Bride).

-Nami’s mom is my colleague and friend, Ate Hazel, whom I made joke with before the wedding, that I’ll make sure she’d cry a river.
+Nami’s mom is my colleague and friend, Ate Hazel, whom I made a joke with before the wedding, that I’ll make sure she’d cry a river.
 Well, she did not and was able to carry herself when it was her turn to give her message.
-Or let me put it this way, she no longer have tears to drop for she already did a lot of times during the whole preparation.
+Or let me put it this way, she no longer has tears to drop for she already did a lot of times during the whole preparation.
 Now, this is a revelation!
 Who would not?
 She’s the Mother of the Bride!
 I’m sure every mother giving away your daughter to someone else is never an easy thing to accept in a snap!